Robert G. Emmens: Internment and escape

 The Soviet Union, which was not then at war with Japan, held the crewmen captive for 13 months.
 Colonel Emmens later wrote a book about his experience as a captive, "Guests of the Kremlin."
 After landing in Vladivostok, Emmens wrote that the Soviets held its five crewmen in several locations in the Soviet Union.
 Limited to the same diet as the besieged Soviet people, mostly black bread and cabbage, the five crew members suffered malnutrition, dysentery and other medical problems.

 Rather than wait until the end of the war under deplorable conditions, the crew resolved to escape.
 While held in Ashkhabad, near the Persian border–thousands of miles from Vladivostok–they found a sympathetic Soviet officer.
-The man introduced them to an Afghani smuggler who supplied the officers with better food and other black market items.
+The man introduced them to an Afghan smuggler who supplied the officers with better food and other black market items.
 Crewmen paid the smuggler $250–won in a poker game the night before the mission by the pilot, Edward J. York, to lead them to a British embassy in Iran.
 The five, with the help of British diplomats in Mashhad, made their way to India and got a flight to the United States.

 The B-25 aircraft was kept by the Soviets, and was scrapped in the 1950s.